kinghos/UniNotes/Part IA/Discrete Maths/Lecture 2.md

 Universal statements are of the form
 $\text{For all individuals x of the universe of discourse, the property} P(x)\text{ holds.}$ Or in symbols: $\forall x.P(x)$
-The main proof strategy for proving universal statements is
+The main proof strategy for proving universal statements is to let x stand for an arbitrary individual and prove P(x).
+Make sure to use an **unused variable**.
+If x is used in the question, either declare x as fresh or use a different variable.

+Universal instantiation -